lume/classy-solid/README.md

 - **Method** (recommended): `@effect methodName() { ... }`
 - **Auto accessor**: `@effect accessor name = () => { ... }`

+Both forms work with public or private (`#private`) members.
+Private effects are recommended, as people typically shouldn't rely on calling public methods to trigger logic that should already be automatic.

 **Example with `stopEffects()` and `startEffects()`:**

 ```ts